TAP Programs for Students

 3) Complete the TAP Research Prize application including:

 - Provide a one-page summary outlining the importance and context of the work.
+See instructions at the application link.

 - Submit endorsement statement by TAP Faculty advisor, including an estimate of the student’s percent contribution to both the research and the writing (minimum 60% student contribution expected).